Inspiration

 Challenges we ran into

 Scope discipline as a solo builder.
 The vision was always bigger than three weeks.
-I had a list of 20+ features and had to ruthlessly prioritize: core worldbuilding first, then chat mode, then scene generation, then layer additional features one by one.
-The hardest cut was delaying multi-character group chats, which I still want to build.
-The lesson: a polished app with 14 features beats a broken app with 20.
+I had to ruthlessly prioritize: core worldbuilding first, then chat, then scenes, then the constellation, then layer additional features one by one.
+The lesson — a polished app with fewer features beats a broken app with more.

 Making the constellation graph feel alive, not clinical.
-Early versions looked like a network diagram from a computer science textbook — technically correct, emotionally dead.
-The breakthrough was treating it as a literal star map: dark space background, ambient floating animation on every node (each drifting 2-3px with randomized timing), glow effects instead of borders, and dimming unconnected elements on hover.
-It went from "useful" to "the thing people want to screenshot."
+Early versions looked like a network diagram from a computer science textbook.
+The breakthrough was treating it as a literal star map — drifting nodes, glow effects, dimming on hover — and it went from "useful" to "the thing people want to screenshot."

 AI context quality for character chat.
-The difference between a generic chatbot response and a character who feels like they live in your world is entirely in the context assembly.
-Too little context and the character is bland.
-Too much and the AI loses focus and ignores the user's message.
-Finding the right balance — character sheet + shared-tag entities + location vibe + chapter summary — took many iterations of the system prompts.
+The difference between a generic chatbot and a character who feels like they live in your world is entirely in what gets fed to the model.
+Too little and the character is bland; too much and the AI loses focus.
+Finding the right balance took many iterations.

 Fanfic import reliability.
-Unstructured creative writing doesn't parse neatly into entities and relationships.
-The AI sometimes merged characters, missed locations, or invented relationships that weren't in the text.
-The solution was the preview-and-edit step: show the user everything the AI extracted, let them correct mistakes before the world is created.
-Making the feature feel reliable rather than magical-but-broken was the real challenge.
+Unstructured creative writing doesn't parse neatly into entities.
+The AI sometimes merged characters or invented relationships.
+The fix was a preview-and-edit step that lets users correct mistakes before the world is created — making the feature feel reliable rather than magical-but-broken.

 Getting MeDo to implement every detail.
-No-code tools are powerful but sometimes skip features or simplify specs.
-I learned to write extremely detailed, checklist-driven prompts — specifying every hex color, animation duration, and edge case — to ensure nothing was omitted.
-The timeline view prompt alone had a 21-item implementation checklist.
+No-code tools sometimes skip features or simplify specs.
+I learned to write extremely detailed, checklist-driven prompts — one feature at a time, with every edge case spelled out — to ensure nothing was omitted.

 Accomplishments that we're proud of

 The constellation graph.
-When I hover over a character node and watch their connections illuminate while everything else fades to darkness — with nodes gently drifting like stars breathing — it genuinely feels like looking at a map of someone's imagination.
-This one screen communicates what the entire app is about in three seconds.
+Hovering over a character and watching their connections illuminate while everything else fades — it feels like looking at a map of someone's imagination.

 Fanfic-to-universe import.
-Watching a 50,000-word story transform into a fully populated world — characters with portraits, locations with atmosphere, lore with depth, all connected by relationships and visualized as a constellation — in under a minute is genuinely magical.
-It's the feature that makes people say "wait, it can do that?"
+Watching a long story transform into a fully populated world in under a minute is the feature that makes people say "wait, it can do that?"

 What we learned